Set up server-side Google Tag Manager on Debian

 To further control data collection or anonymize data submitted to Google Analytics, there are additional configurations we can make in the server-side Google Tag Manager.
 I look forward to presenting more approaches here in the future.

-Share post: Copied!
+Share article: Copied!